h2oai/datatable/docs/start/install.rst

 - **macOS**

-  Datatable has been tested to work on macOS 10.12 (Sierra), macoS 10.13 (High Sierra), macOS 10.15 (Catalina), macOS 11 (BigSur) and macOS 12 (Monterey).
+  Datatable has been tested to work on macOS 10.12 (Sierra), macOS 10.13 (High Sierra), macOS 10.15 (Catalina), macOS 11 (BigSur) and macOS 12 (Monterey).